sa-concept-refactoring/doc/chapters/inlineConceptRequirement.typ

 #pagebreak()
 == Usage <first_refactoring_usage>
-The refactoring is available as a code action to language server clients.
+The refactoring is available as a code action to language server clients and is available on the whole `requires` clause.
-// TODO: document where the refactoring option is available when right clicking

 === VS Code
 To use the feature the user needs to hover over the requires clause (e.g. `std::integral<T>`),